NGromann/SwiftHtmlPdf/README.md

 Yes you can!
 But only using inline css.
 External references do not work.

 #### Does this framework work with Catalyst?
-We are currently investigating a crash where PDF generation causes a crash.
+We are currently investigating a bug where PDF generation causes a crash.
 However, the HTML generation works fine.